isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Intllgnt-Rt-Trp-Envronmntl-Srvcs.md

 **Description**

 A device to sense, detect and/or trap/kill rats.
 It can include alerting and notification functions.

-There is an equipment cap.
-Refer to BGP for details.

 ## Solution Packages Option(s)